 The Library's Washington Collection also features prints, books, artifacts and manuscripts once owned by the first American president.
 Those items were purchased by the State of New York from Mrs. Lewis W. Washington in 1871 and have been preserved for posterity by the New York State Library since that time.
 Mrs. Washington was the widow of Col. Lewis W. Washington, grandson of William Augustine Washington, who was a nephew of George Washington.
-Some of the other highlights of the collection include:

-One of Washington's dress swords, alleged to have been given to him by Frederick the Great of Germany.
+This is one of Washington's dress swords, alleged to have been given to him by Frederick the Great of Germany.
 It was frequently worn by Washington on dress occasions and is represented in the portrait painted in 1834 by Vanderlyn for the United States House of Representatives.

 George Washington's first career was as a surveyor, and the Library's Washington Collection includes some of his drawing instruments and surveying tools.
 Particularly notable is a compass made by David Rittenhouse, the celebrated Philadelphia instrument maker.

-An extremely rare volume entitled A Representation of the Clothing of His Majesty's Household and of all the Forces upon the Establishments of Great Britain and Ireland, 1742, a book of colored engravings of British military costume that was received by Washington in 1787.
+An extremely rare volume entitled A Representation of the Clothing of His Majesty's Household and of all the Forces upon the Establishments of Great Britain and Ireland (1742), a book of colored engravings of British military costume that was received by Washington in 1787.

 A bronze bust of Washington, copy of the Houdon Life-cast, cast by The National fine Art Foundry in 1877.
 The bust is signed on the right shoulder: HOUDON.
 LIFE-CAST and on the left shoulder: NAT.
 FINE ART FOUNDERY./M.J.
 POWER.
 FOUNDER./N.Y.
 This was the first casting made directly from the original plaster model, which was left by Houdon at Mount Vernon.
 At the time of the 1911 fire in the Capitol, the bust disappeared from the reading room of the State Library and was not returned until 1929.
 The bust then remained in the office of Governor Franklin D. Roosevelt until 1941 when it was returned to the State Library for exhibition with the Washington manuscripts and relics.

 The items in this collection were purchased by the State of New York from Mrs. Lewis W. Washington in 1871 and have been preserved for posterity by the Library since that time.
-Mrs. Washington was the widow of Col. Lewis W. Washington, grandson of William Augustine Washington, who was a nephew of George Washington.
+Mrs. Washington was the widow of Col. Lewis W. Washington, who was a grandson of William Augustine Washington, who was a nephew of George Washington.